Turkey–United States relations: Soviet Union (NATO, CENTO, U-2 incident)

 Turkey was a founding member of the Central Treaty Organization (CENTO) collective defense pact established in 1955, and endorsed the principles of the 1957 Eisenhower Doctrine.
 In the 1950s and 1960s, Turkey generally cooperated with other United States allies in the Middle East (Iran, Israel, and Jordan) to contain the influence of countries (Egypt, Iraq, and Syria) regarded as Soviet clients.
 Throughout the Cold War, Turkey was the bulwark of NATO's southeastern flank and directly bordered Warsaw Pact countries.

 1960 U-2 incident was a U-2 spy plane shot down by the Soviet Air Defence Forces while performing photographic aerial reconnaissance deep into Soviet territory.
 On April 28, 1960, a U.S. Lockheed U-2C spy plane, Article 358, was ferried from Incirlik Air Base in Turkey to the US base at Peshawar airport by pilot Glen Dunaway.
 Fuel for the aircraft had been ferried to Peshawar the previous day in a US Air Force C-124 transport.
 A US Air Force C-130 followed, which carried the ground crew, mission pilot Francis Powers, and backup pilot Bob Ericson.
 On the morning of April 29, the crew in Badaber was informed that the mission had been delayed by one day.
 As a result, Bob Ericson flew Article 358 back to Incirlik, and John Shinn ferried another U-2C, Article 360, from Incirlik to Peshawar.
-On April 30, the mission was delayed one more day because of bad weather over the Soviet Union.
+On April 30, the mission was delayed one more day due to bad weather over the Soviet Union.
 On May 1, Captain Powers left the base in Peshawar on a mission with the operations code word GRAND SLAM.
 Four days after Powers' disappearance, NASA issued a very detailed press release noting that an aircraft had "gone missing" north of Turkey.

-On May 13 the Soviet Union sent complaints to Turkey, who in turn protested to the United States.
-Turkey acquired assurances that no U.S. aircraft would be allowed for unauthorized purposes.
+On May 13, the Soviet Union sent complaints to Turkey, which in turn protested to the United States.
+Turkey received assurances that no U.S. aircraft would be allowed to be used for unauthorized purposes.